-We live downtown Owen Sound, Ontario, in a sunshine yellow house with 3 young children.
+We live at the edge of Owen Sound, Ontario, in a century old farmhouse with 3 young children.
 We play multiple instruments, love sports and animals, eat well, enjoy working on the land and being in nature, and are connected to many awesome people in the area.

-I'm a 39 year old high school Art teacher, currently on maternity leave.
+I'm a 40 year old high school Art teacher, currently working at the Flesherton Highschool.
 My husband is a carpenter/musician.
-He is 43 years old.
-Our children are 4.5 yrs old, 3 yrs old, and a baby.
+He is 44 years old.
+Rosalie is 6, Quinlan is 4, and Nelliana is 1 1/2 yr old.
 They're amazing and involved in everything we do.
 We're full of ideas, eco-conscious, hardworking, and always inspired to use our time wisely or passionately. :)

 During the warmer seasons,